lab1092/blender-manual_ja/manual/composite_nodes/editor.rst

 Zoom
    Sets how big the backdrop image is.
 Offset
-   Change the screen space position of the backdrop, or click the :guilabel:`Move` button, or shortcut :kbd:`Alt-mmb` to manually move it.
+   Change the screen space position of the backdrop, or click the *Move* button, or shortcut :kbd:`Alt-MMB` to manually move it.

 Auto Render